RAF Membury

-Royal Air Force Membury or more simply RAF Membury is a former Royal Air Force station built in the civil parish of Lambourn in Berkshire, England, approximately 4.6 mi north-northwest of Hungerford.
+Royal Air Force Membury or more simply RAF Membury is a former Royal Air Force station built in the civil parish of Lambourn in Berkshire, England, approximately 3 mi southwest of Lambourn.
 The airfield was opened on the site of a civil airfield in August 1942, and closed in October 1946.

 The base was used by both the Royal Air Force (RAF) and United States Army Air Forces (USAAF).
-During World War II it was used by several combat units with varying missions.
+During the Second World War it was used by several combat units with varying missions.

 The airfield continued in use, but in the late 1960s, the M4 motorway was built (opening in 1971) and it ran straight through the airfield, including through the middle of the main runway.
 The Membury services were built on the site, in a triangle between the former two largest runways.
 A smaller airfield continues to operate on the southern half of the site, and the former technical site is now the Membury Business Park industrial estate.